 Olney Family Vineyard was founded by husband and wife David and Shirley Olney with their first vintage dating from 2008.
-They Olney’s moved here in late 1995 after living in Jamieson Canyon for several years (also southern part of the Napa Valley but more to the east).
+The Olney’s moved here in late 1995 after living in Jamieson Canyon for several years (also southern part of Napa Valley but more to the east).
+Their property is only about a 10-minute drive from downtown Napa and is located on the western edge of the Oak Knoll District and on the outskirts of the city of Napa.
+Neighbors include both growers and small wineries.
+Their commute to the winery is a very short one as their house is located above their cave winery.
 Both David and Shirley grew up around farming; David in the small town of Pacheco (near Concord) where his father kept cattle and Shirley grew up in a farming family in King City.

-This property had not been planted to vines prior; it used to be a plum orchard and by the time the Olney’s purchased the property it was grassland.
-Twenty five acres of vines are planted – 2 acres of Chardonnay and the rest to Cabernet Sauvignon.
+This property had not been planted to vines prior; it used to be a plum orchard and by the time the Olney’s purchased the property it was grassland and used to board horses.
+The property is forty acres of which twenty-five acres of vines are planted including 2 acres of Chardonnay and the rest to Cabernet Sauvignon.
 The Chardonnay was derived from the Wente Clone and the Cabernet Sauvignon is a fairly unique clone in the valley, the Wiemer Clone.
-They purchased this from the Hermann J. Wiemer Vineyard & nursery in the Fingerlakes district from up state New York.
+They purchased this from the Hermann J. Wiemer Vineyard & nursery in the Finger Lakes District in upstate New York.

 David enjoys the attention to detail that one needs to successfully manage a vineyard and make the wine.
-He does both – he manages the vines on his property and with a vineyard crew from Pina Vineyard Management Company contributing additional work.
+He does both; he manages the vines on his property with a vineyard crew from Pina Vineyard Management Company contributing additional work.
+When the cave was drilled, some of the spoils were spread out in what is now the vineyard layering the top 3 or 4 inches of the soil.
+The small experimental block growing directly in front of their outdoor crush pad contains disease free vines, originally propagated from cells harvested from shoot tips and then cultured in a petri dish.

-The majority of their fruit is sold to two premium producers – Caymus Vineyards and Lewis Cellars.
-David has enjoyed their wines for many years and appreciates the consistency from vintage to vintage that each of these wineries strives to maintain.
+The majority of their fruit is sold to two premium producers: Caymus Vineyards and Lewis Cellars.
+David has enjoyed wines from both producers for many years and appreciates the consistency from vintage to vintage that each of these wineries strive to maintain.

 Select Wines